nus-cs2103/website-base/admin/tp-pe-fragment.md

   * Website: Course website %%(e.g., to look up PE info)%%
   * Software: CATcher, any text editor, any screen grab/recording software
   * Software: PDF reader %%(to read the UG/DG or other references such as the textbook)%%
-  * Software: A text editor %%(to keep track of commands you tried)%%
+  * Software: A text editor or word processing software %%(to keep notes while testing)%%
 * ==**Do not visit GitHub in** <span class="badge bg-success">PE Phase 1 - part I</span>== unless you are going there to download a file the team has provided and is needed for testing.
 You may visit GitHub during part II and part III.
 * **Do not use any other software running** in the background e.g., Telegram chat.
 * **This is a _manual_ testing session**.
 Do not use any test automation tools or custom scripts.
 * **You may use any digital/physical notes** during the PE %%e.g., a list of things to check%%.
 * **Recommended to read the guidelines the dev team will follow when responding to your bug reports later**, given in the panel below.
 This will help decide what kind of bugs to report.
+* **Bugs reported during the PE should be the result of your own testing**. <span class="text-danger">Reporting bugs found by others as your own will be reported as a case of academic dishonestly</span> (severity is similar to cheating during the final exam).
 <div class="indented-level1">
 <panel type="info" header="Guidelines for the dev team to follow when triaging PE bugs" minimized>